agda/agda-categories/README.md

 We welcome contributions!
 Please submit PRs, issues, etc. A full-fledged contributor's guide will be written, eventually.

+### Organization

+Right now, one can browse [everything](https://agda.github.io/agda-categories/) in nicely highlighted HTML.
+The basic layout:
+- All code that shouldn't (eventually) be in stdlib is under Categories.
+- If something is some kind of Category, it should be under Category/
+- Instances, i.e. if you say "X is a category", or "X is a functor", go under Instances/
+- Constructions, i.e. if you say "given W then we can build a Category" (or Functor, etc) got under Constructions/
+- Properties that follow from a definition or concept X go under X.Properties
+- The important concepts of Category Theory have their own directories:
+  - Adjoint
+  - Object
+  - Morphism
+  - Diagram
+  - Functor
+  - Kan
+  - Yoneda
+- There are sub-directories for:
+  - Enriched Categories
+  - Minus2 Categories
+  - Minus1 Categories
+  - Bicategories
+  - Bifunctors
+- To be precise, a lot of the usual definitions about categories are under that directory, namely:
+  - Complete, Cocomplete
+  - Close, Cartesian, CartesianClosed
+  - Discrete, Finite
+  - Monoidal (it has its own rich hierarchy as well)
+  - Product
+  - Slice
+  - Topos
+  - WithFamilies

 ### Naming Conventions

 (Some conventions are slowly arising, document them)